 JULY 8 - 12, 2019, from 8:30am until 3:30pm, at Princeton University:

 1. Large Scale System Interactions: Volcanoes and the Interplay of Physics, Chemistry, and Biology for teachers in grades 3-12 in all content areas

-***Prof. Blair Schoene who will be co-facilitating this unit is featured on the Princeton University homepage today!
+***Prof. Blair Schoene who will be co-facilitating this unit was recently featured on the Princeton University homepage!
 Click here to read the article and learn more about his research.
-Attend QUEST in July to learn from him during a week-long professional development program!
+Attend QUEST in July to work with him during a week-long professional development program!

 For as long as there has been Earth, there have been volcanoes.
 And volcanism is ongoing; at any one time a dozen or more volcanoes are actively erupting on land, along with eruptions on the ocean floor.
 Indeed, volcanoes are a critical component of the Earth system, and have been responsible for the formation of Earth’s atmosphere, water, ocean floor and much of the land surface on which we live.
 But volcanoes have enormous power and can have devastating effects on human populations, dramatically alter landscapes, and affect weather and climate - and may even have been involved in the mass extinction of the dinosaurs!

 - Explore the physical, chemical, and plate tectonic controls on volcanoes as well as biologic impacts.

 - Learn how scientists at the Princeton University Radiogenic Isotopes Laboratory date rocks in order to understand the timing of processes and events in earth history.

 - Identify patterns that allow the monitoring of volcanoes and forecasting of volcanic activity.